lemlac/mulem/docs/reference.md

     &[name: "John Doe"]
     &[dob: "1970-01-01"]

--- Or all in one go...
+-- Or all in one go…

 user = User.create()&[
     name: "John Doe",